GOLDEN STATE BALLET

 Annabelle Eurich, Apprentice

-Annabelle Eurich, GSB | Photo: Samantha Zausch
+Annabelle Eurich, GSB | Photo: Samantha Zauscher

-Ashley Onks, Corps de ballet
+Ashley Onks, Corps de Ballet

-Ashley Onks, GSB | Photo: Samantha Zausch
+Ashley Onks, GSB | Photo: Samantha Zauscher

 Ashley began dancing at the age of four years old in Los Angeles, California.
 Most of her adolescent years were spent training at Los Angeles Ballet Academy under the direction of Andrea Paris-Gutierrez, Conny Mathot and the Royal Ballet School’s current artistic manager, José Carayol.
 During these years, Ashley trained under the Royal Academy of Dance exam curriculum.